Alive Activities community gardening group at The Wellspring, Barton Hill

 The Wellspring Settlement is a vibrant community hub in a busy part of Bristol, and its garden has become a green oasis for local residents.
 Alive’s community garden group, which started two years ago, was designed to bring people together through gardening and green crafts, especially older people who may experience isolation.
 The group has grown over time, and with support from the Nextdoor Nature project, the garden has evolved into a thriving space that benefits both people and wildlife.

-Abi Sweet, Alive’s Community Gardens Manager, explains that the garden was initially a neglected space.
-“We’ve transformed it into a place full of fruit trees, bushes, flowers, and wildlife,” she says.
-“It’s a little green sanctuary in an urban area.
+"It was initially a neglected space, we’ve transformed it into a place full of fruit trees, bushes, flowers, and wildlife, it’s a little green sanctuary in an urban area.
 And it’s become an important place for the community, especially for those who may not have their own garden.”

 The partnership with Nextdoor Nature provided valuable support, including expert advice, funding, and resources to help develop the space into a wildlife-friendly environment.
 One of the key achievements was the creation of a wildlife pond, which is now teeming with tadpoles.
 The group also received guidance on planting native pond plants, and they were able to install willow and hazel hurdles to help keep children safe.
 The pond has become a central feature of the garden, a source of pride for the group and a valuable habitat for local wildlife.